 The Grand Prairie Genealogical Society was formed in the fall of 1967 by several patrons of the Grand Prairie Memorial Library.
 With the encouragement of Mrs. Harry Taylor, the first organization meeting was called “around the Xerox machine” and an organization was formed.
 The first meeting of the GPGS was held on October 20, 1967 in the Trimble Room.
-These first years formed a solid foundation for this organization now celebrating nearly 50 years.
+These first years formed a solid foundation for this organization now celebrating more than 50 years.
 And what a bargain it has been.
 With the original dues beginning at $1.00 over all these years, those dues have increased to only $15.00.

 In 1974 the Society had a name change and became the Grand Prairie Genealogical and Historical Society.
 However, the addition to the name was changed several years later and we were once again the Grand Prairie Genealogical Society.